Cmarschik/Project_one/readme.md

 functional.
 The point of this project is not to present a beautifully working app, but rather to give insight into my knowledge of python and associated libraries.
 All of my important code should be up and readable.

 ### This code looks familiar?
 I had heavy influence from an online class I took.
 Although this is not neccessarily the original code presented, in my process of making the same app work the same way, my code differed little(not to mention I went back to reference it quite heavily).
-The course can be found at the following URL: https://www.udemy.com/the-complete-python-postgresql-developer-course/
+The course can be found here: The Complete Python & PostgreSQL Developer Course